-Detroit Creative Corridor Center begins search for new executive director
+Detroit Creative Corridor Center looking for new leader

 The Detroit Creative Corridor Center is searching for a new executive director after Matt Clayson announced he would be leaving the organization.